-I graduated from Coaching Training EDU.
+I completed coach training in 2017.
 Prior to that, I served in full-time Christian ministry for ten years.
 I'm also an Amazon bestselling author of two books: From Pastor to a Psych Ward: Recovery from a Suicide Attempt is Possible, and Catching Your Breath: The Sacred Journey from Chaos to Calm.
-(Order here.)

 I'm particularly passionate about people who feel overwhelmed and are looking for practical or spiritual ways to calm down and regain focus, clarity, and inner peace.
 Whether you're a pastor facing burn out, a mother who is pulling her hair out, or someone who's just come out of the closet.
 Everyone is welcome, safe, and affirmed here.
 If you want to learn how to silence your inner-critic, practice self-care, and develop a courageous life of vulnerability, I'd be honored to help.

 Just like any other product or service out there, coaching inherently requires certain ideals.
 Below are five characteristics of a profitable and successful coach.

 1. “I’m here and I’m totally focused on you.” - A coach's physical and mental presence is priceless.
 The attention given exudes professionalism and genuine dedication.
 Attentiveness, openness, and creativity go a long way.